-Time to get personal14 March 2017 | Steed Webzell
+It’s time to get personal14 March 2017 | Steed Webzell

-There seem to be very few reasons why it couldn’t work.
-Sure enough, there would need to be a few constants, such as fixing points and a maximum working envelope.
+The concept of personalisation already exists in a number of consumer markets, so why not automotive?
+There seem to be very few reasons why it shouldn’t work.
+Certainly, there would need to be a few constants, such as fixing points and a maximum working envelope.
 Factors such as size would likely be in line with considerations for a safe operational downforce of parts such as spoilers, rather than machine limitations.
-As the name suggests, the Stratasys Infinite-Build 3D printer sees parts grow horizontally out of the chamber for practically unlimited height.
+As its name suggests, the Stratasys Infinite-Build 3D printer enables parts to grow horizontally out of the chamber for practically unlimited height.

 Additionally, minus the constraints of mass-production processes, 3D-printed parts can be designed to function more efficiently; a vital attribute of performance components such as spoilers.

 So, if you fancy a tail like those on the Lamborghini Veneno, Porsche 911 GT3 or Subaru WRX STI, the manufacturing technology to facilitate such requests is seemingly just around the corner.
 Why not let your imagination run wild as we enter the age of mass personalisation?